 All of this is perhaps part of the normal rough and tumble between clinical practice, science and business.
 But these are not the most important consequences for psychopharmacology of the development of probability theory post-Descartes that I wish to pick up.
-The critical development is contained in the following quote from Max
+The critical development is contained in the following quote from Max Hamilton: "it may be that we are witnessing a change as revolutionary as was the introduction of standardization and mass production in manufacture.
+Both have their positive and negative sides" (Slide 20).

-Hamilton: "it may be that we are witnessing a change as revolutionary as was the introduction of standardization and mass production in manufacture.
-Both have their positive and negative sides" (Slide 21).
+"It may be that we are witnessing a change as revolutionary as was the introduction of standardization and mass production in manufacture.
+Both have their positive & negative sides".